Healthcare Information for Expatriates in Africa

 Expats are recommended to buy comprehensive international insurance before moving to Africa.
 These plans can take care of all medical expenses, as well as the fee for shifting to a better hospital if the required treatment is not available in the nearest hospital or clinic.
 Sometimes, insurance companies may also require that you pay a hospital’s bill first before claiming reimbursement from them by producing the bills.

 Health Insurance for International Citizens in Africa

 Several insurance companies offer international healthcare plans to expats for seeking treatment when needed across Africa.
 Almost all of these plans cover treatment at private hospitals across the continent.
 As per the need, expats can also avail the benefits of these plans by seeking treatment in some other country.
 As an expat in Africa, you can check out the best international health insurance policies and choose the one you like.
 Many expats usually prefer Cigna Global Medical due to its extensive plans and services.
-The Allianz global health plan is also an excellent choice for expats in Africa.
+The Allianz global health plan is also an excellent choice for expats in Africa – you can even limit your coverage are to just Africa.
 You should always try to secure the insurance before moving to Africa so that you won’t have to deal with any unpleasant and unforeseen situation afterward.